-Using a CRM with built-in marketing automation gives you access to lead information and actions, social media connectors, and analytics that makes drip marketing campaigns easy execute.
+Using a CRM with built-in marketing automation gives you access to lead information and actions, social media connectors, and analytics that makes drip marketing campaigns easy to execute.

 5 Types Of Drip Campaigns Every Startup Should Use

-With drip campaigns, you’ll secure attention and encourage your audience to take action.
+With drip campaigns, you’ll secure the attention and encourage your audience to take action.
 That can translate into increased brand trust and higher revenues, two pillars of business growth.

 #1: Welcome Email Campaign